opendatasoft/ods-documentation-explore-api/source/includes/csw/introduction.md

 Operation | Description
 --------- | -----------
-`GetCapabilities` | Retrieve service metadata `DescribeRecord` | Discover elements of the information model by the catalogue `GetRecords` | Search for records and get their metadata and identifier `GetRecordById` | Search for a record with a specific identifier
+`GetCapabilities` | Retrieve service metadata `DescribeRecord` | Discover elements of the information model by the catalog `GetRecords` | Search for records and get their metadata and identifier `GetRecordById` | Search for a record with a specific identifier